Ditch Diet Culture: How Intuitive Eating & Therapy Improve Mental Health

 Cope with Your Emotions with Kindness

 This is where we really look at emotional eating and how to meet your needs in other ways.
 This one can be tough, especially because eating to cope becomes a highly effective, quick, and easy way to soothe.
 It creates really strong neural pathways in the brain that need some assistance being challenged.
+This is why being able to truly feel your emotions helps reduce emotional eating.
+Need help with this?
+Reach out to us to start your therapy journey!

 Respect Your Body

 One of my favorite pieces of literature to understand this more is the book Body Respect, created by Linda Bacon, who also wrote Health at Every Size.
+A question I commonly have my clients stop and ask themselves when they are feeling lost with the Intuitive Eating process is “Is this behavior or thought respectful of my body?
+If not, how could I change that?”

 Movement—Feel the Difference